 Center Director Option

 Workforce Development Degree

 Program Description:

 This degree is for individuals who want to become a director of a child care center.
 It is also for those who are already employed as a director and who want to upgrade their knowledge and skills to perform their duties more effectively or to advance to a position of more responsibility.
 The course of study combines instruction in child development, business, management, and accounting to provide students the diverse training and preparation needed to be a center director.
 Students should check with the Oklahoma Department of Human Services Child Care Licensing Unit prior to enrollment in the program to see if they have the necessary work experience to qualify as a candidate for director of a small or large child care center.

-NOTE: Students who intend to follow this degree plan must complete a one-page information sheet and obtain a Criminal Background Investigation packet from the Liberal Arts Division Office at West Campus.
-Students are responsible for current fee and returning their Criminal Background reports to the appropriate TCC office.
-Once the TCC Administration notifies the Liberal Arts Division at West Campus that a student has received criminal background and sex offender clearance, the Liberal Arts Division Office will notify that student that he/she may enroll in Child Development laboratory courses.
-NOTE: Employment in child care requires CPR Certification.
-Students may meet this requirement by taking PHED 2212 under controlled electives.
+NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense and provide a copy of a current Tuberculosis Skin Test (TB) test with a negative reading (within the past year).
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
+Call 918-595-8177 or 918-595-8079 for more information.

 Degree Awarded: Associate in Applied Science

 For More Information Contact:

 Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079

 General Education Requirements Credit Hours: 24

 Biology 3 hours

 BIOL 1383 Nutrition

 English 6 hours

-\ENGL 1113 Composition I

-and select one course from the following

-\ENGL 1213 Composition II

-\ENGL 2333 Technical Professional Writing
+\ENGL 1113 Composition I and select one course from the following \ENGL 1213 Composition II \ENGL 2333 Technical Professional Writing

 Mathematics 3 hours

 \MATH 2423 Mathematics Concepts for Educators or select three hours from courses designated Mathematics from the list of General Education courses.

 Physical Education 3 hours

 PHED 1113 Personal, School, and Community Health

 Social Science 6 hours

-POLS 1113 American Federal Government

-and select one course from the following:

-HIST 1483 U.S. History 1492 to Civil War Era

-HIST 1493 U.S. History Civil War Era to Present
+POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

 Speech 3 hours

 SPCH 1113 Speech Communication I SPCH 2103 Interpersonal Communication

 Specialized Course Requirements Credit Hours: 36

 Accounting 3 hours

-ACCT 2213 Financial Accounting
+\ACCT 2213 Financial Accounting

 Child Development and Family Relations 24 hours

-^CHLD 2003 Child Development in the Lifespan

-^\CHLD 2103 Child Guidance

-^CHLD 2113 Introduction to Child Care Management

-^CHLD 2203 Child and Family in the Community

-^\CHLD 2223 Early Childhood Foundations

-^\CHLD 2253 Child Development Practicum

-^\CHLD 2413 Professionalism & Leadership in Early Care & Education

-and select one course from the following:

-^\CHLD 2233 Physical Development and Creative Expression: Early Childhood

-^\CHLD 2263 Social and Emotional Development: Early Childhood

-Controlled Electives 9 hours

-CHLD Select Any Courses

-CSCI/CSYS Select Any Courses

-SPAN Select Any Courses

-BUSN 2213 Small Business Management

-BUSN 2313 Business Law I
+^CHLD 2003 Child Development in the Lifespan ^\CHLD 2103 Child Guidance ^CHLD 2113 Introduction to Child Care Management ^CHLD 2203 Child and Family in the Community ^\CHLD 2223 Early Childhood Foundations ^\CHLD 2253 Child Development Practicum ^\CHLD 2413 Professionalism & Leadership in Early Care & Education and select one course from the following: ^\CHLD 2233 Physical Development and Creative Expression: Birth to Eight ^\CHLD 2263 Social and Emotional Development: Birth to Eight Controlled Electives 9 hours CHLD Select Any Courses CSCI/CSYS Select Any Courses SPAN Select Any Courses BUSN 2213 Small Business Management BUSN 2313 Business Law I

 HSVC 1113 Principles of Human Services

 HSVC 1213 Basic Counseling Services

-HUMN 2113 Humanities I

-HUMN 2223 Humanities II
+HUMN 2113 Humanities I HUMN 2223 Humanities II

 INED 1363 American Sign Language I

 INED 1413 Deaf Culture

 MUSC 1002 Fundamentals of Music

-MUSC 1113 Music Appreciation

-PHED 2212 First Aid
+MUSC 1113 Music Appreciation PHED 2212 First Aid

 PSYC 1113 Introduction to Psychology

 PSYC 1313 Human Relations

 \PSYC 2023 Developmental Psychology

-\PSYC 2523 Child Psychology

-SOCI 1113 Introduction to Sociology

-\SOCI 2013 Marriage and Family

-SPCH 1113 Speech Communication I
+\PSYC 2023 Developmental Psychology \PSYC 2523 Child Psychology SOCI 1113 Introduction to Sociology \SOCI 2013 Marriage and Family SPCH 1113 Speech Communication I

 SPCH 2103 Interpersonal Communication